prabhakar97/prabhakar97.github.io/_posts/2020-01-15-setup-arch-linux-on-dell-xps-13-7390.md

 ### Known Issues

-I have found the following issues on my Dell XPS while using Arch Linux:
+I have found the following issues on my Dell XPS 13 (with factory installed Windows) while using Arch Linux:

 - Looses connection to 5G WiFi network intermittently (however 2.4GHz networks work perfectly)
 - Cannot use NetworkManager to connect to WiFi networks.
 Netctl works flawlessly, but to make your life easier install wifi-menu from AUR.